© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Farnham Castle is a scheduled monument protected by Historic England under reference 1012181.
 View the official record →

-Farnham Castle is a Norman fortification comprising a motte-and-bailey castle built in the 12th century, with substantial stone additions constructed during the medieval period.
+Farnham Castle is a Norman stronghold situated in Surrey, comprising a motte-and-bailey earthwork crowned by a stone keep, constructed in the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012181.

 Farnham Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012181.